 The choice is yours..

-Would you like to discuss your situation and find some ideas?
+Would you like to discuss your situation and discuss some new options?

 Reach out to me by email or text